eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ## [Dispersion modeling with AUSTAL](#dispersion-modeling-with-austal)
 [(Back to top)](#table-of-contents)

-The connection of Open-ALAQS with AUSTAL was realized based on the existing architecture of the Open-ALAQS code.
-In order to retain the flexibility of Open-ALAQS, two new modules were developed: one for producing the input files for the dispersion model and a second for running AUSTAL and exploring the calculated concentrations.
-As a result, Open-ALAQS remains independent of the dispersion model and other similar modules can be added in the future.
+The connection of OpenALAQS with AUSTAL was realized based on the existing architecture of the OpenALAQS code.
+In order to retain the flexibility of OpenALAQS, two new modules were developed: one for producing the input files for the dispersion model and a second for running AUSTAL and exploring the calculated concentrations.
+As a result, OpenALAQS remains independent of the dispersion model and other similar modules can be added in the future.

 ### [Input data](#input-data)